DrSmithFr/go-console/README.md

 One of the most boring tasks when creating console commands is to deal with the styling of the command's output, this library provide several helper for that.

-GoConsole is the Go equivalent to the [Console Component](https://github.com/symfony/console) of Symfony PHP framework.
+GoConsole is a lightweight equivalent in Go to the [Console Component](https://github.com/symfony/console) of Symfony PHP framework.

 ## How to Color the Console Output